 Click here for the Centers for Disease Control’s (CDC) up-to-date information on COVID-19 on their website.

 Are you having trouble with an online resource?
 Are you looking for a particular book or movie to make it through the weekend?
-Beginning Wednesday, Mar.
-18 CDL librarians are available to help!
-A librarian will be on call via telephone and email from 10am – 2pm Monday through Friday.
+Beginning Monday, Jun.
+15, CDL librarians are expanding their help desk hours!
+A librarian will be on call via telephone and email from 10am–6pm Monday through Friday and 10am–3pm on Saturdays.
 Call 734-475-8732 x.219 or email firstname.lastname@example.org!

 We miss seeing the friendly faces of our patrons!
 During this state-mandated closure of the building, please consider making use of our many digital resources.
 Click here for all eBook, audiobook, music, magazine, and movie streaming options.
 Looking for online educational resources to keep kids engaged?
 Try Brainfuse, Scholastic Teachables, or Britannica School!
 Need help?
 Email ITHELP@chelseadistrictlibrary.org.